GLOBAL / LOCAL V: Half Waif Album Release Concert with Elori Saxl

 ABOUT THE ARTISTS

 For Chatham-based singer, songwriter, and producer Nandi Rose, writing a song is an act of transformation.
 As Half Waif, Rose pieces together the patchworks of our darkest and most vulnerable moments with a golden thread, crafting a majestic evocation of the human experience that permeates with a graceful strength.
 Over the past decade, Rose has built upon her classical training to create a bold and unique sound that melds pop and folk songwriting styles with experimental production and arrangements.
-It is a form of emotional storytelling that is radically vulnerable and deeply layered, probing into what it means to be alive and in relationship with ourselves and with the world.
+It is a form of emotional storytelling that is radically vulnerable and deeply layered, probing what it means to be alive and our relationship with ourselves and the world.

 Saxl has composed music for classical ensembles, The Guggenheim, Burton, Patagonia, Google, Poler, Dove, the New Yorker, This American Life, Public Radio International, SFMOMA, and more.
 She’s directed films for the New Yorker and Slate.
 Her music has been featured by Pitchfork, The New Yorker, WNYC New Sounds, BBC 3 Radio, Popmatters, Dusted, A Closer Listen, and more.
 Her film work has been nominated for two Emmys and been featured by the New Yorker, Vimeo Staff Picks, and festivals around the world.